-To make their products more palatable in order to appeal to the sugar loving taste buds of the American consumer, many manufacturers add sweeteners to their almond milk, and in the process turn something that is marketed as a health food into just the opposite.
+To make their products more palatable to appeal to the sugar-loving taste buds of the American consumer, many manufacturers add sweeteners to their almond milk, and in the process turn something that is marketed as a health food into just the opposite.

 Some manufacturers use sugar cane juice, while others use the very problematic high fructose corn syrup, which is implicated in a host of disease conditions and obesity.
 High fructose corn syrup should be avoided at all costs by anyone with an ounce of concern for their health.

-Other brands use artificial sweeteners in their low calorie almond milks, and these brands may contain toxic sweeteners like aspartame, sucralose or acesulfame.
+Other brands use artificial sweeteners in their low-calorie almond milk, and these brands may contain toxic sweeteners like aspartame, sucralose or acesulfame.

 Surprisingly some brands of almond milk contain very few almonds, with as little as 2% of the product weight coming from almonds.
 The rest of the product is water and the various chemicals that are added to simulate the flavor and texture of almond milk.

-The biggest problems come with commercial products.
+The most significant problems come with commercial products.
 This is true for a wide range of processed foods.
-Manufacturers adulterate their foods with whatever they can get away with in order to make the biggest profits.
+Manufacturers adulterate their foods with whatever they can get away with to make the biggest profits.

 Undoubtedly there are some quality brands out there, but you will have to read the labels carefully to be sure that you are buying something that is good for your health and not detrimental to it.
 And it would be wise to avoid any foods that have been fortified with synthetic vitamin A, D2, and E.